 At a minimum validation software must group validation reports using these categories.
 They may also support sub-grouping of related checks such as those relating to geometric validity or attribute consistency.
 Software may allow checks of type Error or Warning to be deselected completely or by such categories.

-Developers of validations should note that transgression of a condition which the cited standard or PS states in terms of a MUST must be classified as an (Critical?)
-Error and one stated in terms of SHOULD/SHALL must be classfied as a Warning
+Minimum check standard

+The critical checks included in S-158:100 and associated S-158:1xx constitute the minimum check standard for S-100 based data products.
+All published S-100 based data products must conform to the checks classified as Critical within these documents.

 Geometry and Spatial Operators in Checks for Vector Products